cvbarros/terraform-provider-teamcity/website/r/project.html.md

 * `sys_params`: (Optional) A map of parameters of type `System Properties`.
 System properties will be passed into the build (without system. prefix), they are only supported by the build runners that understand the property notion.

+## Attributes Reference
+In addition to all arguments above, the following attributes are exported:

+* `id`: The auto-generated ID of the project.

 ## Import
 Projects can be imported using their ID, e.g.